almogtavor/auto-composite-build/README.md

 ## Available Tasks

 * `./gradlew addRepoToGitDetails` - Adds the current repository to the local `.gradle-auto-composite-build` folder.<br>
     **You should run this task for every project you'd like to include as composite build.**
+    It is recommended to attach this task to some default tasks like `./gradlew build` and this way easily ensure every project will run it.
 * `./gradlew includeModulesAsCompositeBuilds` - This task generates the `composite-build.gradle` or `composite-build.gradle.kts`
     that holds the paths for the modules that should be included.<br>
     This task must run only after you've run `addRepoToGitDetails` in all the modules that you've configured to include.